JackBrenn/quakejs-docker/README.md

 - 🛡️ **Runs as non-root user (quakejs)** for enhanced container security
 - 📦 Fully self-contained with all game assets bundled, no external content servers required

-## ⚠️ Security Recommendation

-**Recommendation:** This container now runs as a non-root user with a production-ready Nginx web server, significantly improving security through reduced privileges, better container isolation, updated dependencies and proper web server hardening.
-However, due to Quake 3 Arena's old codebase **exposing this server directly to the internet is still not recommended without additional security measures**.

-For internet-facing deployments, use a VPN, reverse proxy with authentication, or limit access to trusted IP ranges.

 ## 🎮 Live Demo

 **Try it now!** Experience QuakeJS in action at [oldschoolfrag.com](https://oldschoolfrag.com)